lennertdekeukeleere/Geant4GarfieldDegradInterface/docs/source/code.rst

 G4VFastSimulationModel
 ------------------------------------

 There are four different *G4VFastSimulationModel*-objects in the project, three of them using Heed/Garfield++, and one of them using Degrad, each of which following one of the paths in the flow charts for :ref:`chargedParticles` and :ref:`photons` .
-The first two, *HeedNewTrackModel* and *HeedDeltaElectronModel*, both derive from class *HeedModel*, which in turn derives from the *G4VFastSimulationModel*-class.
+The first two, *HeedNewTrackModel* and *HeedDeltaElectronModel*, both derive from the class *HeedModel*, which in turn derives from the *G4VFastSimulationModel*-class.
 They are applied in conjunction with the :ref:`alicetpc` setup.
 Whereas the former follows the green path in the flow chart for charged particles, the latter follows the red path.
 The other two models are designed for the :ref:`opticaltpc` setup, and are called *DegradModel* and *GarfieldVUVPhotonModel*

 All models derive from the *G4VFastSimulationModel*-class, and should overwrite the following virtual methods: